mtfriesen/windows-driver-docs-ddi/wdk-ddi-src/content/dbgmodel/nn-dbgmodel-iobjectwrapperconcept.md

 title: IObjectWrapperConcept
 ms.date:  08/15/2024
 targetos: Windows
-description: An object which is a wrapper for another object (e.g.: a smart pointer like std::unique_ptr) can implement this concept to indicate such. (dbgmodel.h)
+description: An object which is a wrapper for another object can implement this concept to indicate such. (dbgmodel.h)
 prerelease: false
 req.assembly:
 req.construct-type: iface